ccoutant/dwarf-locations/013-generalize-address-spaces.md

 consumers and therefore developers.
 This can also be an aid to programmers who are seeking to optimize their code.

-Since memory location descriptions are an abstraction of storage.
+Since memory locations are an abstraction of storage.
 The same set of operations can operate on memory locations independent of their underlying storage.
-Therefore, operations like `DW_OP_deref*` can be used on any memory location descriptions even those referring to different address spaces.
+Therefore, operations like `DW_OP_deref*` can be used on any memory locations even those referring to different address spaces.
 Consequently, the `DW_OP_xderef*` operations are unnecessary, except as a more compact way to encode a non-default address space address followed by dereferencing it.
 Therefore we propose renaming those operators to `DW_OP_aspace_deref*` to be consistent with the other operators which refer to address spaces and making the old `DW_OP_xderef` names aliases.

 ## PROPOSAL